IsraelShushan/packetSenderOriginal/README.md

 <a id="cli"></a>

-# DTLS Application
+# DTLS

 ## Overview
-This repository contains a DTLS (Datagram Transport Layer Security) application.
-The application provides a graphical interface to configure and manage DTLS connections, including server verification and session persistence options.
-It also includes integration with Wireshark for analyzing DTLS traffic.
+This repository contains a DTLS (Datagram Transport Layer Security) protocol feature.
+This feature have added a graphical interface to configure and manage DTLS connections, including server verification and session persistence options.

 ## Features